Q: Can a district pay noncontract employees when it is closed for an emergency?

 If additional pay is offered to employees required to work while the school is closed, i.e., maintenance or custodial staff, the board will also need to address that action in the resolution.
 TASB Policy DEA (LOCAL), at Pay During Closing, allows a district to authorize such payment.
 A template resolution is available in the TASB Policy Service Regulations Resource Manual at DEA (EXHIBIT) (myTASB Login required).

-Additional questions about compensating employees during school closings are addressed in the TASB Legal Services School Law eSource document, Personnel Issues During School Closings.
+Additional questions about compensating employees during school closings are addressed in the TASB Legal Services School Law eSource document, Personnel Issues During Epidemics and School Closings.